raiden-network/spec/terminology.rst

        The state of a channel after one channel participant closes the channel.
 During this period the other participant (or any delegate) is able to provide balance proofs by calling :ref:`updateNonClosingBalanceProof() <update-channel>`.
 This phase is limited for a number of blocks, after which the channel can be :ref:`settled <settle-channel>`.
 The length of the challenge period can be configured when each channel is opened.

    Secret Request
-       An offchain Raiden message from the target that asks for the :term:`secret` of the payment.
+       A message from the target that asks for the :term:`secret` of the payment.
 See :ref:`secret-request-message` for details.

    Reveal Secret
    Reveal Secret message
-       An offchain Raiden message that contains the secret that can open a :term:`Hash Time Lock`.
+       A message that contains the secret that can open a :term:`Hash Time Lock`.
 See :ref:`reveal-secret-message` for details.

    Reveal Timeout
           The number of blocks in a channel allowed for learning about a secret being revealed through the blockchain and acting on it.